Incentergy-GmbH/geoserver-iso-11783-part-10/README.md

 # Stores -> Add new Store -> ISOXML in Memory
 ```

-For enabling cors and using the same workspace all the time you can use the tomcat-cors profile.
+For enabling cors, using the same workspace all the time, JWT token checking and auto configuration based on requests you can use the tomcat-cors-security profile.

 ```
-mvn -P tomcat-cors install
+mvn -P tomcat-cors-security install
 ```

 ![](img/new-data-store.png)